Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

 \item We add $n'$ voters, all with preference order of the form

-\end{enumerate} It is easy to verify that each newly added candidate~$d_i$, $1\le i \le t-1$, has $2n'$ vetoes and $d_t$ has $n'$ vetoes.
-Since we assume the input graph to be connected and to have at least two vertices, at least one candidate from the edge and vertex candidates receives fewer vetoes than $p$.
+\end{enumerate} One can verify that each newly added candidate~$d_i$, $1\le i \le t-1$, has $2n'$ vetoes and $d_t$ has $n'$ vetoes.
+Since we assume the input graph to be connected and to have at least two vertices, at least one candidate from the edge and vertex candidates receives fewer vetoes than~$p$.
 Thus, $p$ is not a winner initially.

-We claim that $p$ (the preferred candidate from the proof of Lemma~\ref{lem:veto-ccdc}) can become a winner by deleting at most $k$ candidates if and only if $I$ is a ``yes''-instance.
+We claim that $p$ (the preferred candidate from the proof of Theorem~\ref{lem:veto-ccdc}) can become a winner by deleting at most $k$ candidates if and only if $I$ is a ``yes''-instance.

 First, we note that if we delete any of the new dummy candidates from $D\setminus \{d_t\}$, then $p$ certainly does not become a winner since $p$ will have at least $n'+2H$ vetoes and $d_t$ will have exactly $n'$ vetoes.
-If we delete dummy candidate~$d_t$, then $p$ will receive $2n'$ vetoes, but there is at least one remaining vertex or edge candidate which is not vetoed by the last group of voters and has hence, less than $2n'$ vetoes.
+If we delete dummy candidate~$d_t$, then $p$ will receive $2n'$ vetoes, but there is at least one remaining vertex or edge candidate which is not vetoed by the last group of voters and has hence less than $2n'$ vetoes.
 In consequence, no dummy candidate can be deleted.
-Thus, neither of them will have fewer vetoes than $p$ and (ignoring the dummy candidates) the election will behave as if it was held according to the Veto rule.
-The argument from the proof of correctness in Lemma~\ref{lem:veto-ccdc} holds. \end{proof}
+Thus, none of them will have fewer vetoes than $p$ and (ignoring the dummy candidates) the election will behave as if it was held according to the Veto rule.
+The argument from the proof of correctness in Theorem~\ref{lem:veto-ccdc} holds. \end{proof}